openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

    .. warning::

-      Plugin cannot verify that password conforms security policy.
-If you enter password that does not match policy, Neutron server will be not able to create routers and deployment process will stop, because NSX will not permit creating edge nodes with password that does not match security policy.
+      The plugin cannot verify that password conforms to the security policy.
+      If you enter the password that does not match the policy, Neutron server will be not able to create routers and the deployment process will stop, because NSX cannot permit creating edge nodes with a password that does not match the security policy.

 #.
 DHCP lease time -- DHCP lease time in seconds for VMs.
-Default value is
+The default value is
    86400 (24 hours).

 #.
-Coordinator URL -- URL for distributed locking coordinator.
+Coordinator URL -- URL for the distributed locking coordinator.